ading2210/edpuzzle-answers/README.md

 ## Features:
  - Can fetch and display the multiple-choice answers for any Edpuzzle assignment
  - Can automatically answer all the multiple-choice questions in an assignment
- - Can automatically answer free response questions using AI
+ - Can automatically answer open ended questions using AI, one at a time or all at once in bulk
  - Includes a video skipper which allows for arbitrary navigation within an assignment
  - Has a tool to change the video speed
  - Has an option to prevent auto-pausing the video when the tab is hidden